Examining Association Between Seasonality, Rate of Extremely Preterm Births

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Marie-Claude Geoffroy, Ph.D., of McGill University in Montreal, is the corresponding author.
+Authors: Peter Sterling, Ph.D., of the University of Pennsylvania in Philadelphia, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.